 Felted wool, onion-skin and acid dye, wood.
 2013.

 The Canaries are about choice.
 In interactive installations the Canaries are harbingers of both danger and invisible toxins.
-They loom above the Reiter Symbols' Key to compel viewers to notice and make the choice to engage with this interactive art.
+They loom above The Help Code Key to compel viewers to notice and make the choice to engage with this interactive art.
 This is the moment of critical transformation, where the audience changes from viewer to dynamic social actor by engaging with the sculptures in the context of ousting predators.
-Canaries challenges the viewer to choose the non-violent activism of engagement with the Reiter Symbols.
+Canaries challenges the viewer to choose the non-violent engagement with The Help Code.

 Join the flock and click the pic for the survey.